Xenobii/TEXTaiLES_vegas_scripts/README.md

 :---|:---
 add_text_5s|Creates a 5 second text event
-add_logo|Adds the TEXTaiLES logo to the bottom right for the whole project
+add_logo|Adds the TEXTaiLES logo to the bottom right for the whole project smooth-transition|Converts all Pan/Crop keyframe transitions to smooth stitch-events|Stitches all video events in the selected tracks together
 ---